Where to find my

 make it fun.

 My altered photo world started the day I realized I needed a birthday gift for my husband.
 “He has everything,” I lamented.
 Then an idea whacked me in the head.
-“But he doesn’t have is a photo album of fake relatives.”
+“But he doesn’t have a photo album of fake relatives.”
 So I set to work painting on Victorian photographs to create a faux family of oddballs and eccentrics.
 One thing led to another and soon my husband’s altered ancestors were turned into a line of greeting cards and Ain’t That a Kick in the Head was born.

 Thanks for stopping by.